5 Things We Are OBSESSED With In 2026!

 And guess what?
 It works best with others.

 When you’re surrounded by people creating in their own unique ways, it gives you permission to do the same.
-You realise there’s no single definition of creativity — just expression, curiosity, and play.
+You realize there’s no single definition of creativity — just expression, curiosity, and play.

 5. Bringing the Whimsy